Developing Asia can weather Fed's tapering, says ADB

 The Philippines, the only country in East and Southeast Asia whose growth forecast was revised up, is expected to grow 7 percent this year against an April forecast of 6 percent.
 The country has kept pace with China to become one of the two fastest growing nations in the region this year.

-ADB also said inflation in Asia is likely to remain subdued this year and next, but some countries were likely to see mounting price pressures.
-Inflation was expected to accelerate in Indonesia as it scales back fuel subsidies, the bank said.
+ADB also said inflation in Asia is likely to remain subdued this year and next, although some countries are likely to see mounting price pressures.
+Indonesia will see a sharp acceleration in inflation as it scales back fuel subsidies, the bank said.

-ADB said the past few months’ market volatility highlighted a need for structural reform, including governance reforms.
+ADB said the past few months’ market volatility highlighted a need for structural reform to sustain growth in the region, including governance reforms that will ensure more inclusive growth.

+The bank said empowering citizens, engaging local governments and the private sector, and expanding the use of information and communications technology are among reforms needed to promote inclusive growth.
+It also said anti-corruption efforts should be intensified and regulatory and legal frameworks strengthened.